HugoFara/pylinkage/CONTRIBUTING.md

 ## Testing

 We use unittest.
+You can use it in two ways:

-Just run ``python3 -m unittest discover .`` from the main folder.
+* Just run ``python3 -m unittest discover .`` from the main folder.
+* For users of PyCharm, use the "All Tests" configuration.

 ## Release